cgq-qgc/pyhelp/docs/installation.rst

    a complete runtime environment for gcc to support binaries native to Windows 64-bit and 32-bit operating systems.

 #.
-Add your cloned PyHELP directory to the `PYTHONPATH` of your operating
-   system.

-#.
-Open Python and start using or contributing to PyHELP.
+Open Python and start using PyHELP.

 #.
 To keep your PyHELP repository up-to-date, run ``git pull`` inside the
    cloned directory or do it with your GUI client.